devplanet-dp/firebase-video-upload/README.md

 ![Generate App-Specific](https://i.imgur.com/EB2X3xx.png)

-But you know that It's painful to deal with 2FA when it comes to continuous delivery.
-So the **fastlane** has introduced an authentication using App Store Connect API.
+But you know that It's painful to deal with **2FA** when it comes to continuous delivery.
+So the **fastlane** has introduced an authentication using **App Store Connect API**.
 It is the **recommended** to use API Key  when you are able to.
 However currently it doesn't support all of the fastlane actions.
 Check more information on [App Store Connect API](https://docs.fastlane.tools/app-store-connect-api/) for more information

 ## Build IPA file with Gym